galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 # Differentially methylated regions and positions analysis

-The main goal of the **Infinium Human Methylation BeadChip** analysis is to simplify the way differentially methylated loci sites are detected.
-The **Infinium Human Methylation BeadChip** pipeline contains differentially methylated positions (DMPs) detection with respect to a phenotype covariate, and more complex solutions for finding differentially methylated regions (DMRs).
+The main goal of the {% tool [Infinium Human Methylation BeadChip](toolshed.g2.bx.psu.edu/repos/kpbioteam/ewastools/minfi_analysis/2.1.0) %} analysis is to simplify the way differentially methylated loci sites are detected.
+The {% tool [Infinium Human Methylation BeadChip](toolshed.g2.bx.psu.edu/repos/kpbioteam/ewastools/minfi_analysis/2.1.0) %} pipeline contains differentially methylated positions (DMPs) detection with respect to a phenotype covariate, and more complex solutions for finding differentially methylated regions (DMRs).
 Genomic regions that are differentially methylated between two conditions can be tracked using a bumphunting algorithm.
 The algorithm first implements a t-statistic at each methylated loci location, with optional smoothing, then groups probes into clusters with a maximum location gap and a cutoff size to refer the lowest possible value of genomic profile hunted by our tool.
 > <comment-title>Phenotype table</comment-title>
 > Phenotype table can be in different sizes with different arguments, however the second column is required to contain phenotype covariate information for each sample.
 {: .comment}